Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

 \subsection{Loss Function}

-Since HDR images are usually displayed on the screen after tone mapping, we calculate the loss in tone-mapped images.
-Although many effective tone-mapping methods were proposed in the past decades, they are not differentiable and cannot be used as a loss function for training deep neural networks.
+As HDR images are typically displayed on screens after tone mapping, we calculate the loss in tone-mapped images.
+Although many effective tone-mapping methods have been proposed in the past, they are typically not differentiable and, therefore, cannot be used as a loss function for training deep neural networks.
 In our method, we apply the $\mu$-law function to compress the output of our network, because the $\mu$-law function is a widely used range compressor in audio processing and is differentiable.
-Specifically, given an image $I$ in the linear domain, the corresponding tone-mapped image is computed as follows:
+Specifically, given an image $I$ in the linear domain, the corresponding tone-mapped image is computed, as follows:

-where $\mu$ denotes a hyper-parameter defining the extent of compression and is set to $5000$ in our method.
+where $\mu$ is a hyper-parameter defining the extent of compression, set to $5000$ in our method.
 We use the $L_{1}$ norm to compute the distance between the output $\hat{I}_{H}$ and the ground-truth image $I_{H}$ after tone mapping.
 Formally, the loss function is defined as follows:

 In our method, the range of the output is restricted to $[0,1]$ by using the sigmoid function.